What is data center interconnect (DCI) layer 2 encryption?

 - Cybercriminals can “eavesdrop” on unencrypted data traveling over a network.
 This compromises privacy and makes it possible for these criminals to modify or substitute data to stage more sophisticated attacks.

-- Many industry mandates require protection for data in motion, so organizations that do not implement this protection risk fines and being required to disclose data breaches.
+- Many industry mandates require protection for data in motion, and organizations that do not implement this protection risk fines and being required to disclose data breaches.

 - Depending on the application, encryption capabilities embedded in routers and switches may not offer the combination of security and performance enterprises need.